 There are several options that are available to you:

 This relaxation and breathing technique, often called "natural childbirth" is designed to reduce the perception of pain during labor.

 Different types of medications are available and may be ordered by your obstetrician to ease labor pain.

 - Epidural anesthesia and combined spinal epidural analgesia

 These popular anesthesia methods provide continuous pain relief during labor and delivery and are safe and effective.
 Pain management is individualized to meet each patient's needs.
-Most women maintain full motor control and may be able to walk around the unit with assistance.
+Most women maintain full motor control.

 These pain relief techniques can be used alone or in tandem.
 Mothers may begin with natural childbirth, then decide to have epidural anesthesia as labor progresses.